 While I was making these updates, Eric and Andy replaced the handles on the cabinets and drawers with mid-century boomerang drawer pulls.

-Since the width didn’t match the previous handles, they had to fill in the old holes with wood putty, drill holes for the new handles and then screw them in.
-Major PITA and not nearly as fun as contact papering, but the results were nice.
+Since the width didn’t match the previous handles, they filled in the old holes with wood putty, drill holes for the new handles and then screwed them in.

 Meanwhile, Eric and I were living with a sad mini fridge since the house didn’t come with a refrigerator.
 Before we moved in I thought this would be no problem because getting a fridge would be a quick fix.